Qovery/documentation/website/docs/useful-resources/faq.md

 ## What is the difference between a Project, an Application, and an Environment?

 A [project][docs.using-qovery.configuration.project] is the site that you're working on.
 Each project can contain multiple [applications][docs.using-qovery.configuration.application] and be deployed in multiple [environments][docs.using-qovery.configuration.environment].
 An environment is a standalone copy of your site, including apps, databases, storage, data, and all other services.
 By default, `main` branch is the production environment, while all other branches can be set up as identical copies of the prod environment for testing purposes.

-## How does application build works?

-Basically, Qovery deploys your application as a container.
-Check out the detailed explanation of what is going on behind the scene [here][docs.getting-started.how-qovery-works#application-and-database-deployment]

 ## How does Qovery manage databases?